sergeycherepanov/devbrew/README.md

 ## Installation on Windows Subsystem for Linux
 1. Enable WSL
+1. Install Homebrew
-2. Install Ubuntu 18.04 from app store
+1. Install Ubuntu 18.04 from app store
-3. Follow steps from  Linux section above
+1. Follow steps from  Linux section above
-4. Run supervisord by following command: `service supervisord-devbrew start`
+1. Run supervisord by following command: `service supervisord-devbrew start`
-5. Update your network settings to use 127.0.1.1 as dns server
+1. Update your network settings to use 127.0.1.1 as dns server

 ## Tags
 > You can choose one or all of them, tags don't have conflict